The Iron Fist Of The Law

 Light emerged from her cloaked form just outside of Bellude, the planet she decided would be her first target to gain faith on.
-She watched as the enormous space station that floated above the planet acted as a port for all the space fairing ships.
-The smaller single person crafts all seemed to fly beneath the station, docking in small specialized housings at the base.
-While all the rugged industrial craft all seemed to gather on the far side, where there appeared to be large store houses to store all their goods, goods that would later be vetted for travel down the large space elevator that attached at the base of the station, allowing inexpensive travel of heavy goods between the surface and space.
+She watched as the enormous space station that floated above the planet was a port for all the space-fairing ships.
+The smaller single-person crafts seemed to fly beneath the station, docking in smaller specialized housings at the base.
+While all the rugged industrial craft seemed to gather on the far side, where there appeared to be large storehouses to store all their goods, goods that would later be vetted for travel down the large space elevator that was attached at the base of the station, allowing inexpensive travel of heavy goods between the surface and space.
 Finally, the larger carriers that appeared to be people movers all docked on the nearest side to Light.
-Their dock had large towers, and vast areas for substantial amounts of people to waiting to board.
-Light continued to float and watch, admiring the different colored flames coming from the various ships.
-Blues, greens, reds, all due to the fuel their respective crafts used.
-Eventually she grew tired of watching them and decided to drift away, floating in the direction that some of the craft seemed to be flying off in.
+Their dock had large towers and vast areas for numerous people to wait to board.
+Light continued to float and watch, admiring the different colored flames from the various ships.
+Blues, greens, and reds, all due to the fuel their respective crafts used.
+Eventually, she grew tired of watching them and drifted away, floating in the direction some of the craft seemed to be flying off.

 “God dammit, why the hell is there a chunk of metal out here?”

 “Not a chunk of metal, a whole field of metal, and space crafts.”

 Pushing away the chunk she collided with, she flew outwards, getting a better view.

 “I assume this must have been a battle.
 It is immense.”
 Light said, astounded.

 “I can’t believe that there could be this much destruction.”

 A frozen corpse floated by as she spoke.

 “And death.
 Yet there is still a whole planet that is functioning with massive spaceports.
 Maybe this place is a little more interesting than I initially thought.
 I should…”